flurmind/RadioStationList/README.md

 1. Copy the `strings.txt` file from the repository.
 2. Add strings for the language you want (e.g. `DE`, `FR`, `NL`).
 3. Submit a Pull Request.

+## 🗺️ Roadmap / Planned Features
+- [ ] **JSON Backup:** Export and import your full station list as JSON, for backup and restore.
+- [ ] **M3U Export / Import:** Export your stations to an M3U playlist for use in other players, and import stations from an M3U playlist.